-2020 was a dangerous and volatile year, not just because of the health concerns it posed, but also because of what those meant for our working lives.
+The pandemic has been dangerous and volatile, not just because of the health concerns it’s posed, but also because of what it’s meant for our working lives.

 The wide-scale switch to remote working and cloud-based software, in particular, left significant operational gaps that invited cybercriminals into companies’ inner-workings like never before.